Applications are closed.

 The RCR established the RCR–Cyclotron Trust Visiting Fellowships to provide opportunities for clinical oncologists to visit particle treatment centres abroad.
-The Fellowships are made possible by a generous financial donation from the Cyclotron Trust, for which the RCR would like to express its gratitude.
+The purpose of the visits is to enable successful applicants to achieve a greater understanding of the role of particle therapy in the wider spectrum of advanced radiotherapy.
+The Visiting Fellowships are made possible by a generous financial donation from The Cyclotron Trust, for which the RCR would like to express its gratitude.

-The Fellowships are open to consultant and post-FRCR specialist registrar clinical oncologists who are Fellows of the RCR in good standing, resident in the United Kingdom and in active clinical NHS practice at the time of the application and the award/visit.
-Proposals for ‘paired’ visits with a colleague from medical physics will be welcome.
-Those eligible for the visiting fellowships may be awarded only one Fellowship under this scheme.
+The Fellowships are open to Consultants and post-FRCR Specialist Registrar Clinical Oncologists who are members or Fellows of the RCR in good standing, resident in the United Kingdom and in active clinical practice at the time of the award/visit.
+Consultants should be practicing at least in part, in the NHS.
+Proposals for ‘paired’ visits with a colleague from medical physics are strongly encouraged and will be given preference.

 A list of current and previous successful applicants is available.